gitkeeper/pilum/README.md

 recommended to follow [Rust's installation instructions](https://www.rust-lang.org/tools/install) for your .

-Afterwards, you can install this package by running `cargo install pilum`.
+Afterward, you can install this package by running `cargo install pilum`.

 ## Usage

 Pilum's command-line interface is invoked with the following pattern:

 `pilum <filter> <command> [ <mods> | <args> ]`

+The following commands are available as of now:

+- `add <task name>`

 ## Development